 Name Image

 DT7

-FS-i6X
+FS-i6X RYSKY PART OF THE

-WFLY ET08
+WFLY ET08 WELL COMMAN

-WFLY ET16S
+WFLY ET16S WELY OCO

-S16 Each remote controller can only be linked to one receiver.

-S17 Remote controllers cannot be modified.

-S18 Robots are not allowed to carry wireless communication equipment other than the remote controller (RC) and Referee System Module.
+- S16 Each remote controller can only be linked to one receiver. - S17 Remote controllers cannot be modified. - S18 Robots are not allowed to carry wireless communication equipment other than the remote controller (RC) and Referee System Module. - 14 © 2023 DJI All rights reserved.